Truong-Henry/War-Against-Covid/README.md

+# THE API IS NO LONGER BEING UPDATED.
+THE AMOUNT OF COVID DEATHS ARE INACCURATE.

 # War Against Covid

 This application tracks the current COVID deaths in the United States and compares it to major wars throughout the United States history.